Academic Support & Advising

 We take great pride in the academic advising offered at Cornell College.
 Our graduating seniors often praise the relationships they have built with faculty members as advisors and feel confident in the guidance they have received.
 Advising is a team effort between students, faculty advisors and the advising office.

 Cornell College uses a faculty advisor model.
 Each incoming student is assigned a faculty member as their advisor.
 The Coordinator of Academic Advising reviews each student's file and new student advising survey and matches the student with an appropriate advisor.
 All of our advisors are trained to be developmental advisors for incoming students interested in any major.
 New students meet their advisor during orientation--usually on their second day on campus.
-Additional mandatory meetings occur during the orientation interval and in each of the first three semesters - until the student declares their major and is assigned an advisor in their major field.
+Additional mandatory meetings occur during the orientation interval and in each of the first three semesters - until the student declares their major and selects an advisor in their major field.

 The faculty advisor works closely with the student to answer questions, help plan an academic path and consider career objectives.
 Faculty advisors are assigned and trained by the Coordinator of Academic Support and Advising.
-You can learn more about our advising here.
+Learn more about our advising.